t1m0thyj/omp-zowe-python-sdk-mentorship/Status Reports/Richard/Richard-Week10.md

 ### Accomplishments for the week

-	• Implemented a method for mounting/unmounting/listing a zOS File system
+  • Wrote unit and integration tests for the methods

 ### Milestones to be completed

   • Tackle z/OSMF Files and Jobs milestone
+  • Prepare and record end-of-internship presentation